- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 - Useful commands: Stay, come, leave it

-- Necessary equipment: Leash and collar, treats, a favorite toy, and a helper
+- Necessary equipment: Retractable dog leash or any long leash, collar, treats, a favorite toy, and a helper

 - Location: In your yard

 To start, leash up your pup and go for a walk around the perimeter of your property to show your dog the boundary line.
+Leash training a puppy as soon as you can helps make this task easier for an adult dog.
 Each time your dog steps outside of the boundary, stop walking and gently tug on the leash to pull your pet back inside the boundary line.
-When the dog comes back to you and steps into the right side of the property, reward you with a treat.
+When the dog comes back to you and steps into the right side of the property, reward him with a treat.

 Once your dog walks around the perimeter and does not stray out of the boundary, introduce a distraction.
 Have your helper run in front of the dog across the boundary line.
 If your pup doesn’t chase, reward with a treat.
 If your dog chases or steps out of the approved area, use the leash to guide the dog back gently or use the ‘leave it’ command.

 You can up the ante by throwing a favorite toy outside of the boundary line.
 Reward your pet if it doesn’t go after the toy.
-If the dog does pursue the toy, use the ‘leave it’ or ‘come’ command and reward once your dog comes back to you, inside of the boundary line.
+If the dog crosses the property line and does pursue the toy, use the ‘leave it’ or ‘come’ command and reward once your dog comes back to you, inside of the boundary line.

 Boundary Training with Sit Command